hayeshaugen/uxgems/README.md

     - Ex: how many questions in a row with "ok" as the answer everytime
     - holding dragged items over another item before it "opens".
 Like dragging files to a new folder - how long to wait on hover before expanding target? what constitutes intention?
     - how is hover intent determined? can you move mouse 1 pixel and the timer doesn't change?

+- Time and dates
+    - friendly times
+    - intention to specifics, e.g. what does "set an alarm for 11" translate to?

 - Large stuff:
     - UX flow for signup/login/forgot with business conditionals